Three things we learned from Washington’s 35-31 loss to rival Oregon

 The Washington Huskies are 5-3.

 They’re unranked, and unofficially out of contention for another Pac-12 title.
-They’re 2-3 in conference play, and they’ve lost two games inside Husky Stadium in the same season for the first time since 2015.
+They’re 2-3 in conference play, and they’ve lost two games in Husky Stadium in the same season for the first time since 2015.

 Oh, and there’s this: Washington fell to 5-3 in the worst possible way, by dropping a heartbreaker to its chief rival for the second consecutive season.
-The Huskies led 28-14 and 31-21 in the third quarter on Saturday, then surrendered 14 consecutive points and went scoreless in the final 15 minutes.
+The Huskies led 28-14 and 31-21 in the third quarter Saturday, then surrendered 14 consecutive points and went scoreless in the final 15 minutes.

 So, in summary: all is not well on Montlake.
 But there are also positives to pull from the wreckage.